 Shopping at a Charity Shop

-Alternatively, check out the gorgeous handmade goods at Bali Paws.
-The company supports Mission Pawsible from all sales.
-Products can be purchased online, or there are multiple stockists scattered around Bali.
+Alternatively, check out the gorgeous handmade goods made in Bali and available online at The Paws.
+The company supports dogs in need including Mission Pawsible from all sales.

 Taking Goods to Bali